rokwire/rokwire-community/Community Wiki/README.md

 ## Welcome to the Rokwire Community Wiki!

 This is the backend for the [Rokwire Community Wiki](https://github.com/rokwire/rokwire-community/wiki).
 Interested in contributing new pages and other unmoderated content?
-Then issue a Pull Request to this repository with your contributions.
+[Create an issue](https://github.com/rokwire/rokwire-community/issues/new/choose), then issue a Pull Request to this repository with your contributions.
 Or [earn write access](mailto:balicea@illinois.edu) to this repo.
 Look forward to seeing your contributions!

 [Documentation](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) for Github wikis
 Rokwire Community Onboarding Guide [link](https://rokwirecommunity.substack.com/p/onboarding-guide-to-rokwire-community)

 ### Catalogue of Pages
 As of December 2021